microsoft/r-server-campaign-optimization/Typical_Workflow.md

 She will create two machine learning models and compare them, then use the one she likes best to compute a prediction for each combination of day, time, and channel for each lead, and then select the combination with the highest probability of conversion - this will be the recommendation for that lead.

-Debra will work on her own machine, using  using  [R Client](https://msdn.microsoft.com/en-us/microsoft-r/install-r-client-windows) to execute these R scripts.
+Debra will work on her own machine, using  [R Client](https://msdn.microsoft.com/en-us/microsoft-r/install-r-client-windows) to execute these R scripts.
 She will need to [install and configure an R IDE](https://msdn.microsoft.com/en-us/microsoft-r/r-client-get-started#configure-ide) to use with R Client.

 <img src="images/project.png">